getify/foi-lang/formalization-work/Foi-Specification.md

 ### §3.5.1 Multi-Parameter Function Preconditions

-For multi-parameter (curried) function definitions with preconditions, the compiler will lift each precondition to the earliest function that can fully satisfy the precondition with the provided parameter(s).
+For multi-parameter (curried) function definitions with preconditions, the compiler will lift each precondition to the earliest tier at which all lexical references in the precondition -- both those in the guard and those in the consequent -- are reachable.
+That is, every parameter referenced anywhere in the precondition must be bound at or before the tier where the precondition fires.

 Consider these two function definitions: